Parametric decay of Alfv\'enic wave packets in nonperiodic low-beta plasmas: Results

 Once the final steady state of the pump is reached, the PDI does not have enough time to develop as evidenced by the negligible density fluctuations ($\delta\rho/\rho_0<5\%$) excited within the modulated wave envelope.
-On the other hand, the large-amplitude density waves produced during the initial decay remain localized because of the small wave speed under the low-beta condition ($c_s=\sqrt{\beta}v_A=0.1v_A$); see also the slope of the wave trace in Figure~\ref{fig:open_vs_periodic}(a).
+On the other hand, the large-amplitude density waves produced during the initial decay remain localized because of the small wave speed ($\sim 0.13v_A$) under the low-beta condition; see also the slope of the wave trace in Figure~\ref{fig:open_vs_periodic}(a).
 However, at later times, the density fluctuations gradually evolve into large-scale cavitation as indicated by the magenta curves in Figure~\ref{fig:case_z110_tau40}(a).
 This is caused by localized ion heating.
 To see that, Figure~\ref{fig:case_z110_tau40}(b) presents how the parallel electric field (black curves) develops with the compressible sound wave.
 Eventually the parallel wave field vanishes due to Landau damping of the sound wave.
 As a consequence, the ions are heated up to a parallel temperature $T_\parallel$ (orange) several times of the initial value $T_\parallel^0$, whereas the perpendicular temperature remains low throughout.
 The locally heated ions spread out longitudinally due to thermal expansion, causing the density cavitation.
-This long-term dynamics is also a reflection of the pressure balance, $P\propto nT$, where a higher-temperature region tends to evolve into lower densities.
+This long-term dynamics is also a reflection of the pressure balance, $P\propto nT$, where a higher-temperature region tends to have lower densities.
+The above heating effect is also evident from the velocity distribution as shown in Fig.~\ref{fig:case_z110_tau40}(c).
+While the distribution approximately maintains the Maxwellian-type profile, flattening of the distribution occurs between $v_z=[1, 2.2]v_i$.
+This is consistent with the sound wave speed $c_s=\sqrt{(\gamma_eKT_e+\gamma_iKT_i)/m_i}\simeq 1.3v_i$ considering $T_e=T_e$ and $\gamma_e=\gamma_i=5/3$.

 The spatio-temporal (instead of just temporal) dynamics, along with the reduced energy transfer and localized density fluctuation/cavitation and ion heating, constitute our central new insights into the PDI process under the more realistic nonperiodic conditions.
 The spatial separation of Alfv\'enic fluctuations from density fluctuations and our new estimates of the efficiency of energy conversion and new insights on ion heating may have important implications for laboratory or spacecraft observations.
 For these applications, it may be imperative to understand better the Alfv\'enic propagation, especially how the final steady state depends on the plasma and wave conditions.